CodewithKisha/vanillajs_calculator/README.md

 # vanillajs_calculator
-A simple vanilla js calculator
+A simple calculator built with vanilla javascript.